-Fleet Electrification Growing as Federal Policy Shifts
+Fleet Electrification Keeps Growing as Federal Policy Shifts

 Even as federal policy around electric vehicles (EVs) in the U.S. becomes more uncertain, commercial fleet operators continue to move steadily toward electrification.
 The reasons are simple: electric vehicles outperform conventional gas-powered vehicles, in key areas like total cost of ownership, driver satisfaction, and emissions reduction.
-These core benefits haven’t changed, even as political winds shift — and forward-thinking companies aren’t waiting around, they are still going full-steam into fleet electrification.
+These core benefits haven’t changed, even as political winds shift — and forward-thinking, smart companies aren’t waiting around, they are still going full-steam into fleet electrification.

 The Business Case Is Too Strong to Ignore